AdobeDocs/analytics.en/help/components/cda/faq.md

 ## What is the difference between the People metric in CDA and the Unique Visitors metric outside of CDA?

 Both [People](/help/components/metrics/people.md) and [Unique Visitors](/help/components/metrics/unique-visitors.md) metrics aim to count distinct visitors (individuals).
 However, consider the possibility that 2 different devices can belong to the same person.
-CDA maps the 2 devices to same person, while the 2 devices is recorded as 2 separate 'Unique Visitors' outside of CDA.
+CDA maps the 2 devices to same person, while the 2 devices are recorded as 2 separate 'Unique Visitors' outside of CDA.

 ## What is the difference between the 'Unique Devices' metric in CDA and the 'Unique Visitors' metric outside of CDA?